tfrbf/EMG-Robot/README.md

 1. Fork the repository.
 2. Create a new branch for your feature or bug fix.
-3. Make your changes and ensure they are properly tested.
+3. Make your changes and ensure they are adequately tested.
 4. Submit a pull request, describing the changes you have made.

 ## License